fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 kubectl annotate --overwrite helmrelease/podinfo fluxcd.io/reconcileAt="$(date +%s)"
 ```

-Reconciliation can be suspended by setting `spec.susped` to `true`.
+Reconciliation can be suspended by setting `spec.suspend` to `true`.

 The timeout for any individual Kubernetes operation (like Jobs for hooks) during the performance
 of Helm actions can be configured via `spec.timeout` and can be overridden per action